Restored Path Detox Is a Place Where You Can Recover Quickly and Safely.

-We’ll work with you to wean off Ambien gradually and discover a restful, natural path back to sleep without it.
+We’ll work with you to wean off Ambien gradually and discover a restful, natural path back to sleep.
 Be assured that at Restored Path Detox, you’ll learn how to navigate back to your natural, healthy sleep cycles, starting with good sleep hygiene.
-We help to medically manage your detox to stay safe and comfortable while you heal.
+We help medically manage your Ambien detox to ensure your safety and comfort while you heal.

 We match you with a combination of effective detoxification techniques to provide comfortable, caring, and integrated care.
-We’ll prescribe targeted medications to alleviate withdrawal symptoms while simultaneously preventing dangerous symptoms.
+We’ll prescribe targeted medications to alleviate Ambien withdrawal symptoms while preventing dangerous ones.

 At Restored Path Detox, we combine a serene environment, round-the-clock medical supervision, and specialized addiction services.